 Online Safety at Pevensey and Westham

-If you have an Online Safety concern, please contact Mrs Delaney via the school office.
+If you have an Online Safety concern, please contact Mrs Kerr (our Designated Safeguarding Lead) via the school office.

 At Pevensey and Westham we welcome and encourage the use of new technologies.
 We use them, when appropriate, to support children in enhancing their work.
 We recognise our responsibility to take all reasonable measures to minimise the risks of harm to children’s welfare.
 If there are concerns about young people’s welfare, we take appropriate action.